Thursday, August 24, 2023

 of Geraldine and Glen and their fateful

 evening.
-And he was parched.
+Plus he was parched.
 He’d gone

 through this over and over in his head

-in the past six years.
+for the past six years.
 The anniversary

 of the tragic event was coming up the